-How would you like to spend just an hour each week making a real difference to the life of a child through reading?
+Could you give just one hour each week making a real difference to the life of a child through reading?

 Award-winning Time to Read is a volunteering initiative, developed by Business in the Community and supported by the Department of Education.
 It aims to improve literacy, foster a love of reading and build confidence and social skills of children at Key Stage 2 in local primary schools.
 It is currently operating in 91 schools across Northern Ireland.
 Why not join this army of over 500 volunteers and make a difference?